How to Become a Pen Tester | Skills, Salaries, and Careers

 Image, Cyber Monster 800x

-What does a Pen Tester do?
+What does a Penetration Tester do?

 Cyber skills 1000x

-Pen testers typically operate in five phases when attempting a network breach.
+Penetration testers typically operate in five phases when attempting a network breach.

 Phase one.
 Reconnaissance — Consists of sifting through a variety of outside sources (internet searches, social engineering, etc.) to note clues that may reveal insights into how the organization’s security network operates.